Qazzian/boilerplate/README.md

 - bower.json - config for the frontend package manager
 - Gruntfile.js - the grunt configuration which manages all our workflows
 - package.json - the configuration for the Node package manager

+### Open Issues
+1. There is a problem with the CORS implementation.
+Something to do with headers no being passed to the Express.js code properly.
+For now a stub has been placed in the CRUDables collection on the front end to allow the demo to work, but the code in the API and the APP work perfectly, the problem is in the bridge throught the nginx.